maxsnew/Redex-Enum-Paper/supp-README.txt

 Supplementary Material

+To check the coq proofs and run the Redex tests, run "make".
+This code works with Racket v6.4 and coq 8.4pl6.

 The coq development is in `coq/`.
 Start with `Enum.v`.
 The Inductive corresponding to derivations from the rules in figure 4 is `Enumerates`.
 The definitions corresponding to the theorems are given